The Bottleneck Has Moved. For Academic Founders in 2026, the Model Is Not It.

 METR measured a 19% slowdown in July 2025 and a 2x retrospective value by May 2026; that span is the evidence.

-METR's July 2025 randomised controlled trial on experienced open-source developers produced a result that received wide circulation: practitioners using AI tools on familiar codebases were, on average, 19% slower than those who were not.
-Then, in February 2026, METR stated publicly that they believed developers were now sped up compared to those 2025 estimates, and noted that 30 to 50 percent of developers were choosing not to submit certain tasks because they no longer wanted to attempt them without AI.
-By May 2026, METR's survey of the same population, using the same instrument and the same wording, showed retrospective value ratings of 1.3x in March 2025 and 2x in March 2026.
-METR are explicit that survey self-reports diverge from measured reality; they documented that gap themselves.
-What the retrospective does claim, and this is harder to attribute to optimism, is that the same instrument pointed at the same population across two different periods returns a materially different reading.
+Has the tool surface actually changed, or does it just feel that way?
+METR's July 2025 randomised controlled trial found practitioners using AI tools on familiar codebases were, on average, 19% slower than those who were not.
+The story most people took from that result was "AI doesn't help yet."
+The story METR were telling was that coordination cost dominates when you import a new tool into a domain you already control.
+Then, by May 2026, their survey of the same population, using the same instrument and the same wording, showed retrospective value ratings of 1.3x in March 2025 and 2x in March 2026.
+METR are explicit that self-reports diverge from measured reality — they documented that gap themselves.
+What the retrospective does claim, and this is harder to attribute to optimism, is that the same instrument pointed at the same population across two periods returns a materially different reading.
 That is a direction signal, not a productivity claim.
-The tool surface has moved fast.
+(Secondary data from the February 2026 update — including the 30 to 50 percent scope-expansion finding — is in the Evidence note below.)

 This is not an engineering story

+The finding that applies to you is not the slowdown and not the speed-up.
+It is what METR's February 2026 update named as scope expansion: experienced practitioners taking on tasks they would not previously have attempted without the tool.
+The ceiling of what they were willing to try had moved.
 A one-to-three person spinout cannot shed headcount it does not have.
-The substitution frame, AI replacing a task someone did well, does not apply to a founding team where half the necessary work is simply not getting done.
-What applies is scope expansion: the surface of work the same team can credibly take on has grown, and the work that matters is operational, not engineering.
+The substitution frame does not apply.
+What applies is reach.
 Designing the monthly investor update as a codified procedure with named inputs and a named review gate.
 Maintaining a financial model that stays current rather than being rebuilt from scratch at each diligence conversation.
-Running a rolling customer-discovery synthesis rather than a one-time ICURe write-up that decays in a shared folder.
+Running a rolling customer-discovery synthesis rather than a one-time ICURe write-up — ICURe is the UKRI programme that funds academics to test commercial hypotheses — that decays in a shared folder.
 None of that is a coding task.
 All of it is now within reach of a founder who is willing to write the procedure.

 The model is not the bottleneck

-A subscription that fits pre-Series A cash flow reaches the full agentic surface; what is scarce is the architecture built around it.
+The operator-grade agentic surface is no longer scarce; what is scarce is the architecture built around it.

-What is scarce is the operating architecture around the model.
+Nate B. Jones, writing on 9 May 2026, put the progression precisely: the bottleneck has moved from "is the model smart enough?" to "do you understand the harness?" and then one layer further in from there.
+What is scarce is the operating architecture.
 Typed workflows with named inputs and named outputs.
-A knowledge layer the agent can actually reach: IP register, board pack history, customer notes, financial model assumptions, structured so that retrieval is deterministic rather than approximate.
-An evaluation habit, even a minimal one.
-And a trust contract: a stated position on what the agent may write or send without a human reading it.
+A knowledge layer the agent can actually reach — IP register, board pack history, customer notes, financial model assumptions — structured so that retrieval is deterministic rather than approximate.
+An evaluation habit.
+A trust contract: a stated position on what the agent may write or send without a human reading it first.
 The model is a commodity input.
 The gap is the architecture that would let a small founding team use it at cadence.

 The three-layer test